elineee/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 ## Reference

-This repository is forked from: [1st AI for Drinking Water Chlorination Challenge @ IJCAI-2025](https://github.com/WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25)
+This repository is forked from: [1st AI for Drinking Water Chlorination Challenge @ IJCAI-2025](https://github.com/WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25).
-This code was developed as part of the master's thesis: "Early detection of contamination events in water distribution systems using chlorine time series" by Aurélie Genot and Eline Mota (2026).
+This code was developed for the master's thesis: "Early detection of contamination events in water distribution systems using chlorine time series" by Aurélie Genot and Eline Mota (2026).

 ## License